-Overall terms and conditions on new loans to enterprises remained mainly unchanged in 2023 Q3.
-However, banks reported higher margins, mainly on riskier loans; carried out higher loan covenants; and reduced the loan size to enterprises.
-The other non-price components remained unchanged.
+Overall terms and conditions on new loans to enterprises remained mainly unchanged in the first quarter.
+However, banks reported higher margins, mainly on riskier loans as well as increased the number of terms and conditions in the loan agreements signed with enterprises.
+Margins on normal loans were reported to be down for all business size categories.
+The other non-price components were reported with minimal changes.

-Chart 3.
-Change in overall terms and conditions on new loans approved to enterprises

-: Calculated as net percentages.
-Positive values indicate eased terms and conditions, whereas negative ones tightened terms and conditions.
-Source: Bank of Albania.
+Chart 3 Change in overall terms and conditions on new loans approved to enterprises3 terms and conditions.
+Source: The Bank of Albania.